qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - she wants spell check how can she turn on spell check it is already on in the keyboard settings
 - do you have spell check on emails it does not show incorrect spellings
 - is there a spell check feature for edison mail
-- i have an ipad pro and the spell check function is consistently going on and off is there a fix for this i would like to continue to use this app but i will be unable to if there is not a spell check tbsp
+- i have an ipad pro and the spell check function is consistently going on and off is there a fix for this i would like to continue to use this app but i will be unable to if there is not a spell check option
-- may i ask why the email does not do spell check tbsp
+- may i ask why the email does not do spell check
 - it would be very nice to have a spell check option
 - i a using chrome book pixel and edison mail is not spell checking spell check works in browser but not in mail app
 - is there anyway to set this app up so that it can spell check your work
 - why is there no spell check when i write emails on my ipad
-- i can't seem to find the spell check tbsp is there tbsp i love this program but not having spell check is a deal breaker for me
+- i can't seem to find the spell check feature is there one i love this program but not having spell check is a deal breaker for me
-- the email does not have a spell check feature tbsp in us put
+- the email does not have a spell check feature
 - how do you activate spell check nowhere do i see a spellcheck feature and language choice feature i just wasted a hour of my time to find no info about it other than of it spell checks automatically folks guess what the spell check feature is far does not check jack shit it does not automatically detect the language in my case french maybe somebody can explain spell check as your edison mail would be a waste of time if spell check is no real

 ## intent:recover_archived_email